RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/roles/_index.md

 	GET /v1/roles/{int: uid}

-Get a single role object.
+Get the details of a single role.

 #### Required permissions